Monopond/fax-api-client-csharp/README.md

 ```

 ### Sending a Fax with TimeZone in SendFaxRequest:
 To assign a `TimeZone` in the sendFaxRequest, the request should be similar to the following example below.
-If the `apiFaxmessage` contains `TimeZone`, it will override the `TimeZone` value in `sendFaxRequest`.
+If the `apiFaxmessage` contains `TimeZone`, it will be used as default `TimeZone` of fax.

 ```C#
          private static void sendFaxSample(ApiService apiClient)